History MA

 Learn from history experts

 Throughout the MA in History program, you will learn historiography, historical methods, and more from a faculty of history experts.
-This program focuses on Public History and US and European Social and Cultural History with specialties in Urban History, Digital History, Women's and Gender History, and Transnational History.
+This program focuses on Public History and US and Social and Cultural History with specialties in Urban History, Digital History, Women's and Gender History, and Transnational History.

 Through two 500-level research seminars, you will engage in original research projects.
 One of the seminars is in your major field; the second may be in your major or minor field.